DaveBackus/Data_Bootcamp_Book/pandas-intro.md

 **From dictionaries.**

 **From Numpy arrays.**  This is more than a little obscure, but it's often helpful in producing test cases to have a way to generate random numbers.
+That's helpful when we want an example we can run without relying on an external data source.
+Or if we want to get a sense of how randomness works.

 The Numpy package makes this easy.
-(Take example from SS or documentation.)
+(Take example from Quant Econ or documentation.)

+## Appendix B:  Copying internet files

+**Example.**

+## Appendix C:  Unzipping files

+**Example.**